oracle/graal/substratevm/LLVM-BACKEND.md

 ## Code generation options

-* `-H:+SpawnIsolates`: Enables isolates, which are disabled by default when using the LLVM backend as they incur a performance penalty.
 * `-H:+BitcodeOptimizations`: Enables aggressive optimizations at the LLVM bitcode level.
 This is experimental and may cause bugs.

 ## Debugging options